se-tuebingen/bsl-tools/README.md

 The HTML test pages load the JavaScript plugin from the `dist` folder if opened locally (served via `file://`).

+### Publishing a version

+Everytime a tag starting with `v` is published, a github workflow similar to the one running when something is pushed on main will kick off, compile and test the code.
+If the tag has the form `vX.X.X` (3 numbers), the module will be released under this name, otherwise, the workflow will fail.

 # Meeting Notes
 ## Meeting 19.05.22